JeremyPersing/portfolioblog/data/authors/default.md

 ---
 name: Jeremy Persing
-avatar: /static/images/personalimage.png
+avatar: /static/images/profile.jpg
-occupation: Software Engineer & Data Analyst
+occupation: Analytics Consultant
 email: jpersing1999@gmail.com
 youtube: https://www.youtube.com/channel/UCtLAhqH5Mezxt7DY9pcnOyg
 linkedin: https://www.linkedin.com/in/jeremy-persing/
 github: https://github.com/JeremyPersing
 ---

-Hi and welcome to my website.
+Hello and welcome to my website.
 I started this as a portfolio for my software projects, but have expanded it to include other topics I'm interested in.
 I hope you find it informative and thanks for stopping by.